bluesky-astronomy/BlueSky-Mastodon-CLI/README.md

   send  Send message to all services
 ```

-If you have your environment variables set up, you can send messages with: `social send 'This is my a post using python!'`
+If you have your environment variables set up, you can send messages with: `social send 'This is a post using python!'`

 The `get` API is not yet fully functional.